wangxiaosong96/SGCLMD/README.md

 ![image](https://github.com/wangxiaosong96/SGCLMD/blob/main/SGCLMD-main/Images/graph.png)

 ## Datasets
-We constructed a somatic mutation-drug association dataset. we randomly select 10% of the links as test set, 5% for validation set, and the remaining 85% as training set for each of our datasets.
-You can download it in datasets foalder.
+`We constructed a somatic mutation-drug association dataset. we randomly select 10% of the links as test set, 5% for validation set, and the remaining 85% as training set for each of our datasets.
+You can download it in datasets foalder.`

-## Tutorial
-1. Split data for cross validation and indenpendent test experiment via the script split_data.py: python split_data.py fold_number DATANAME seed_indent seed_cross

-2. To perform cross validation for finding the optimal hyperparameters by running the script command_optimal.py (if you don't want to finetune the hyperparameters, just skip this step):

-3. python command_optimal.py --dataName DATANAME --exp_name mid_dim/num_layer/alp_beta --seed_cross seed_cross --seed_indent seed_indent

-To get the experiment results by running the script command_optimal.py

 ## Requirements
 In order to run this code, you need to install following dependencies:
 ```
 pip install torch numpy sklearn torch_geometric
 ```
 python >= 3.9

 torch >= 1.7.0